Table of Contents

 You can rollover an existing retirement plan (401k, 403b, etc.) into an IRA as well.

 To finalize your account, you must provide your name, address, date of birth, and SSN.
-All financial institutions must collect this information as part of the USA Patriot Act.
+All U.S. financial institutions must collect this information as part of the Patriot Act.

 You must also provide basic financial information (income, assets, and prior investment experience) to satisfy the SEC’s “know your customer” regulatory rules.